-As auto manufacturers continue to use more and more technology in their vehicles, electrical systems become more and more complex and thus more difficult to diagnose issues or concerns.
-With the introduction of CAN-Bus systems running on a complicated electrical and fiber-optic network of modules and system, electrical diagnosis is not as straight forward as it once used to be.
-How does an passenger door handle cause a DSC light on a 2009 750li?
+At Boston Motor Werks, not only do we have factory level BMW and Audi training to diagnose and fix these issues, but we also have years of experience servicing all kinds of foreign vehicles and their electronic systems.
+We use the factory standard diagnostic software which gives us a competitive edge when it comes to diagnostics.
+With the introduction of CAN-Bus systems running on a complicated electrical and fiber-optic network of modules and systems, electrical diagnosis is not as straightforward as it once used to be.
+How does a passenger door handle cause a DSC light on a 2009 750li?
 How can a wheel speed sensor cause a Check Engine Light on a 2002 325xi?
-Without the appropriate factory BMW training and years of experience, these issues and many like them would be near impossible to diagnose, especially without using factory diagnostic software.

 BMW, being a dynamic auto maker, offers many factory retro-fit kits from everything from an I-pod interface on a 3-series to a tow hitch on a BMW X5.
 These kits are factory tested and approved for the correct wiring, power requirements, and vehicle software updates.
 Being directly from BMW, you can trust that these systems are both tested and reliable and will only improve the ultimate driving machine and not cause new issues like many of the aftermarket equivalents.
 Boston Motor Werks supports and encourages use of these kits and can install any of them at our facility.